ace-wg/ace-oscore-gm-admin-coral/draft-ietf-ace-oscore-gm-admin-coral.md

 * Avoid quotation marks for CBOR simple values.

 * Fixed use of 'linkformat' in the CURIE syntax.

+* Fixed use of CURIEs that result in a URI with the fragment component.

 * Editorial improvements.